publicsite/MyixOS/README.md

 we've actually gone and proven that fact;
 not only have we produced an GNU/Linux operating system, but we have produced and operating system capable of compiling itself.
-You will see there is an Oroborous logo placed within the sources, we use this as a kind of 'fun' proof mark:
+You will see there is an Ouroboros logo placed within the sources, we use this as a kind of 'fun' proof mark:
 If the operating system you currently use can compile MyixOS, then you know you'd be safe if you liked computing and was stuck on a desert island;